 The arguments of the previous section show that one particular portion of a moral theory-its allocation of burdens and benefits for those subject to its demands-cannot be esoteric in the sense that it cannot be justified esoterically.
 Any moral theory will imply some distribution of burdens and benefits once adopted.
 If I am correct about the epistemology of burden and benefit, then in order for a theory's distribution of burdens and benefits to be justified, then all those subject to the theory's requirements must be consulted regarding the justifiability of alternative such distributions.
-Even those experts in other components of moral theories (axiology, etc.) must, in order for the theory they propose to be justified, rely on the testimony of those affected by the theory's distribution of benefits and burdens regarding the justifiability of said distribution.
+Even those experts in other components of moral theories (axiology, etc.) must, in order for the theory's distribution.
+To identify justified principles regarding the justifiability of said distribution.
 To identify justified principles regarding the benefits and burdens of a moral conception, we must access first-personal judgments accessible to us only though second-personal interaction with those benefitted or burdened.

 Proponents of esoteric theories may rightly point out that this conclusion does not by itself show that there is anything suspect about a theory's being esoteric.
 That a given distribution of burdens and benefits can be properly evaluated only by checking it against the first-personal judgments of those benefitted and burdened by it is compatible with the theory not being embraced by some agents, including those benefitted or burdened.
 For suppose that some individuals find B, the distribution of benefits and burdens implied by T, unjustified.
 What then?
 One possibility is for proponents of T to modify T so that some other distribution of benefits and burdens, B', emerges, and then for them to determine whether B' is justifiable by consulting those benefitted or burdened by B'.
-If those individuals find B' reasonable, then the modified version of T-call it T'-could nevertheless be esoteric.
+If those individuals find B' reasonable, then the modified version of T-call it T' could nevertheless be esoteric.
 For while one parcel of evidence relevant to selecting between T and T' (the reasonableness of the burdens and benefits of each theory) cannot be justified esoterically, selecting between T and T' could still be done by "insiders" without consulting S or others.